 Situated halfway between Banff town and Lake Louise, the remote location of this lodge means you are far from the crowds but close to the things that matter most – mountains, forests, and stunning beauty.

 If you expect modern amenities, this might not be the place for you.
-However, if being disconnected from Wi-Fi, phones, televisions, and all those other modern annoyances is more your style, you won’t find any of those things here.
+However, if being disconnected from Wi-Fi, phones, televisions, and all those other modern annoyances are more your style, you won’t find any of those things here.

-What you’ll find are cozy cabins with wood-burning fireplaces and full bathrooms, and a lounge serving authentic Canadian dishes made with organic ingredients, homemade desserts, and Canadian wine.
+What you’ll find are cozy cabins with wood-burning fireplaces and full bathrooms and a lounge serving authentic Canadian dishes made with organic ingredients, homemade desserts, and Canadian wine.

 Skoki Lodge (Banff)

 The historic Skoki Lodge is a lodge located in the backcountry of Banff National Park.
 The lodge can only be reached by hiking or skiing in 11km from the Lake Louise Ski Resort.
-It’s one of the first backcountry ski lodges in North America as it dates back to 1930.
-In the winter activities include ski touring, cross country skiing, and telemark skiing.
+Skoki one of the best lake cabin rentals Alberta, as it’s very close to Skoki Lakes – two of the most beautiful blue lakes in Banff.

 Sundance Lodge (Banff)